mukeshkeswani10/mukeshkeswani10/readme.md

 ## About Me:

-- 🎓 I'm currently pursuing BBA(CA) from Indira College Of Commerce & Science, India.
+- 🎓 I have pursued my BBA(CA) from Indira College Of Commerce & Science, India.
 - 💻 I'm currently learning Web Development.
 - 🤝 I'm looking to collaborate on Web Development.